soraghallaigh/FH-Training-App-Sencha/README.md

-# FeedHenry Sencha Tutorial - v2
+# FeedHenry Sencha Tutorial - Part 2

 ## Overview

+The starting point for this section can be obtained by using 'git checkout v1'

 In this tutorial we will be creating the home view